anemily-machina/isotropy_transformers/README.md

 ## References

 Please consider citing us if you use any graphs or code from this repository.
-Citation will be updated when ACL anthology is updated.

 ```
 @inproceedings{machina-mercer-2024-anisotropy,